FernandoJRS/CrimeNet-ViT-NSL/README.md

 ### UBI Fights

 This repository provides the evaluation code and the pre-trained CrimeNet model for the UBI-Fights dataset.
-It can be found in the UBI_Fights directory.
-In it you can find the evaluation Jupyter notebook EvaluateCrimeNet, the script with the ViT model architecture and in the subdirectory Results/logs/checkpoint/, in the file check.txt you can find the link to download the pre-trained model.
+It is located in the UBI_Fights directory.
+In it you can find the Jupyter evaluation notebook EvaluateCrimeNet, the script with the ViT model architecture and in the subdirectory Results/logs/checkpoint/, in the file check.txt you can find the link to download the pre-trained model.
+The training workbook is also provided in CrimeNetTraining, as well as a Tensorboard with all the related graphs and data whose checkpoint is located in Results/logs/checkpoint/ in the tensorboard file.

 [UBI_Fights dataset](http://socia-lab.di.ubi.pt/EventDetection/)